hamidgholami/accp-cheatsheet/README.md

 - You **cannot** peer *subnets*.
 - It is a way of <ins>allowing routing between VPCs</ins> in *different AWS accounts*.
 - It enables you to route traffic via **private IP addresses** between *two* peered VPCs.

+### AWS Site-to-Site VPN
+- It creates a secure connection between your data center or branch office and your AWS cloud resources.

 ### AWS support plans
 - **Basic**: Does not provide any <ins>*technical support*</ins>.